ryanhammonds/anatQC/README.md

   2. Registration: FSL's FLIRT and FNIRT
   3. Masking: FSL's applywarp standardbrain+csf mask to linear space.
 The linear transfomred masked image will be used in detection.

-!If thse above steps produce abnormal results, the detection workflow will flag incorrectly!
+If these above steps produce abnormal results, the detection workflow will flag incorrectly!

 Detection Workflow:
   1. Flag voxels below --thr standard deviations.
   2. Determine cluster via recursion.
   3. Ignore voxels adjacent to intensity of zero (outside mask).
   4. Determine cluster and remove those below --cluster threshold.
   5. Ignore clusters whose center of mass coordinates have an intensity of 0.